John William Woolf: Later life

 On his return to Utah, Woolf engaged in real estate trading.
 In 1922, he became, in partnership with his son, the worldwide sales agent for Baldwin Headphones, which had recently gone into receivership.
-When the company was returned to its original owners following the settlement of its debts, the Woolfs began to sell the radio products of the British Amplion Corporation.
-They were sued by the Bell Telephone Company for patent infringement; William Layne Woolf recalls that he and his father were surprised to discover that Amplion had stolen Bell's designs.
+When the company was returned to its original owners following the settlement of its debts, the Woolfs sold the radio products of the British Amplion Corporation.
+The Bell Telephone Company sued them for patent infringement; William Layne Woolf recalls that he and his father were surprised to discover that Amplion had stolen Bell's designs.
 They subsequently founded Recordgraph Recording Corp.

 Woolf divorced Quina and married for a third time, to Faith Young, with whom he retired to Los Angeles after selling his share of Recordgraph to his son.
 Several years later, they moved to Spokane, where Faith's daughters were, before returning to Salt Lake City in 1948 where they lived in an apartment in William's house.
 Woolf died February 22, 1950, of a heart attack.